oldbam/oldbam.github.io/_posts/2017-1-8-android-vulnerabilities-insecurebank-broadcast-receivers.md

 String str2 = paramIntent.getStringExtra("newpass");
 ```

-Then, the code reads data stored in Shared Preferences, does some crypthographic operations, and at the end calls `SmsManager.sendTextMessage()`.
+Then, the code reads data stored in Shared Preferences, does some cryptographic operations, and at the end calls `SmsManager.sendTextMessage()`.

 ### Exploit